jcrist/skein/docs/source/distributing-files.rst

 Files for distribution are specified per-service using the :ref:`files field of the specification <specification-files>`.
-This field takes a mapping of destination relative paths to :class:`File` or :class:`str` objects describing the sources for these paths.
-Each :class:`File` object takes the following
+This field takes a mapping of destination relative paths to :class:`skein.File` or :class:`str` objects describing the sources for these paths.
+Each :class:`skein.File` object takes the following fields:
-fields:

 - ``source``